AluVM/ultrasonic/README.md

 computer systems across the world for the past decades...
 CAM model instead, divides all memory into parts (called *words*) addressable only with some access token (called *capability*).
-You may think of this as of a memory where each part is "owned" by certain party, and can be accessed or modified only given a proof of ownership (that is what single-use seals are for).
+You may think of this as of a memory where each part is "owned" by certain party, and can be accessed or modified only given a proof of ownership.

 **UltraSONIC** leverages zk-AluVM, so it is (1) zk-STARK-compatible and (2) exception-less, made with category theory in mind.